atom/atom/docs/build-instructions/linux.md

 * `sudo apt-get install build-essential git libgnome-keyring-dev fakeroot`
 * Instructions for  [Node.js](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager#ubuntu-mint-elementary-os).
   * Make sure the command `node` is available after Node.js installation (some sytems install it as `nodejs`).
-  * `which node` to check it.
+  * Use `which node` to check if its available.
-    * If output is emtpy run `sudo ln -s /usr/bin/nodejs /usr/bin/node` to fix this.
+  * Use `sudo update-alternatives --install /usr/bin/node node /usr/bin/nodejs 10` to update it.

 ### Fedora / CentOS / RHEL